carrot-u/carrot-u-docs/docs/install-fest/brew.md

  - Open the terminal, paste the copied command, and hit enter
  - It will prompt you as it runs - you can just use the defaults it offers
- - At some point, it will prompt you for your password; this is fine, go ahead and enter your password
+ - At some point, it will prompt you for your password; this is fine, go ahead and enter your password (note that when you enter your password, you will not see the typing, for security reasons - this is fine)

 After the installation completes, type